Skip to main content

 note

-This walk through teach you how to persist data outside of container.
+This walkthrough teaches you how to persist data outside of container.
 RunPod has the same concept used for attaching a Network Volume to your Pod.

 Consult the documentation on attaching a Network Volume to your Pod.